CODE OF ETHICS

-- Members will provide accurate information about the profession, and the services they provide, as well as the members’ own qualifications.
+- Members will provide accurate information about the profession, the services they provide, and the members' own qualifications.

 - The members shall not engage in practices beyond their competence or training.

-- Members shall not delegate to a less qualified person any activity which requires the unique skill, knowledge, and judgment of a formally educated perfusionist.
+- Members shall not delegate to a less qualified person any activity that requires a formally educated perfusionist's unique skill, knowledge, and judgment.
 Services rendered by supportive personnel will be under the supervision of a formally educated perfusionist.